Why write a marketing brief?

 First, describe the problem you wish to address i.e. what has happened to make this brief necessary.
 Also any relevant contextual information on why now, what has already been done, and how this issue or challenge fits with any other initiatives within the company.

 Business and marketing objectives

-Next, describe your business objectives (usually in monetary terms), marketing objectives (in terms of customers and products) and relevant marketing or brand strategies (most commonly, who are your target customers and what is your brand positioning strategy).
+Next, describe your business objectives (usually in monetary terms), marketing objectives (in terms of customers and products) and relevant marketing or brand strategies (most commonly, who are your target customers and what is your brand strategy).
 If you are unable to answer all of these questions, don’t worry.
 This just helps clarify a potential need.